lossandgain/lossandgain/README.md

 Gamedev student at Moscow Polytechnic University during the day

-Video jockey for Helikon Opera at night
+VJ for Helikon Opera at night

 If you'r curious, take a look down below!